 - Various National Laboratories across the country have Department of Science Undergraduate Laboratory Internships (SULI).

-- Some private industries also offer summer internship programs for a Physics major.
-You can use job search engines or go to career section of the industry that you are interested in to find opportunity for Physics Majors.
+- Some other private industries also offer summer internship programs for a Physics major.
+You can use job search engines or go to career section of the website of the industry that you are interested in to find opportunity for Physics Majors.